Discrimination based on nationality: By juristiction

-A 2021 study recommended narrowly interpreting exceptions for nationality in non-discrimination laws to ensure that forms of racial discrimination are not being enabled.

 Migration law

 Many states have travel and immigration laws based on nationality, for example offering visa-free travel to nationals of certain states but not others.

 A well-known example of discrimination on the basis of nationality is the Executive Order 13769 ("Muslim ban") in which nationals of several Muslim-majority states were prohibited from traveling to the United States.

+Criticism

+Nationality is related to race and religion, so direct discrimination on the basis of nationality may be indirect discrimination on racial or religious grounds.